camasscioly/covidheroes.net/README.md

 cd covidheroes.net
 ```

-Note: You will need at least NodeJS 10.18.1+, VSCode 1.44+, and MongoDB 3+.
+Note: You will need at least NodeJS 10.18.1+, VSCode 1.44+, Yarn 1.17.3+ and MongoDB 3+.
 You will also need to configure .env variables before launching.

 ### Configuring Environment Variables